lmapii/practical-zephyr/02_devicetree_basics/readme.md

 /opt/nordic/ncs/toolchains/4ef6631da0/bin/dtc
 ```

-Since we didn't specify any so called _devicetree overlay file_ (bear with me for now, we'll see how to modify our devicetree using _overlay_ files in a later section), Zephyr then looks for a devicetree source file that matches the specified _board_.
-In my case, that's the nRF52840 development kit, which is supported in the current Zephyr version: The board and thus its devicetree is fully described by the file `nrf52840dk_nrf52840.dts`.
+Since we didn't specify any so-called _devicetree overlay file_ (bear with me for now, we'll see how to modify our devicetree using _overlay_ files in a later section), Zephyr then looks for a devicetree source file that matches the specified _board_.
+In my case, that's the nRF52840 development kit, which is supported in the current Zephyr version: The board and thus its devicetree is fully described by the file `zephyr/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts`.

 > **Note:** If you'd be using a custom board that is not supported by Zephyr, you'd have to provide your own DTS file for the board you're using.
-We won't go into details about adding support for a custom board in this chapter, but at the end of it you should have all the knowledge to do that - or to understand any other guide showing you how to do it.
+We won't go into details about adding support for a custom board in this article (and maybe the next one), but at the end of it, you should have all the knowledge to do that - or to understand any other article showing you how to do it.

-Let's not dive into the file's contents for now and instead have a look at the build.
+Let's not dive into the file's contents for now, and instead have a look at the build.
 Somehow, the build ends up with a generated `zephyr.dts` file.
 A couple of interesting things are happening in this process that are worth mentioning, so we'll have a closer look.

+> **Note:** In this section, we're really just brushing over the files to get a bit of a feeling for the syntax and how nodes are used.
+We'll cover all of this in great detail still!

 ### Devicetree includes and sources in Zephyr

-If you're familiar with the [devicetree specification][devicetree-spec], you might have wondered why the devicetree snippet that we've seen before uses C/C++ style `#include` directives:
+If you're familiar with the [devicetree specification][devicetree-spec], you might have wondered why the devicetree snippet that we've seen before uses `C/C++` style `#include` directives:

 `zephyr/dts/arm/nordic/nrf52840.dtsi`
 ```c